sfc-gh-tbenroeck/containers-introduction/webapp_database/readme.md

 ### Step 2: Build and Run the Docker Containers

-Open a terminal and navigate to the project directory (`flask_postgres_app`).
+Open a terminal and navigate to the project directory (`webapp_database`).
 Run the following command to build and start the Docker containers:

 ```bash
 docker-compose up --build